 Such devices include, but are not limited to, personal cell phones and tablets.

-Tobacco Use
+Use of Tobacco Prohibited

-Use of any form of tobacco is prohibited in any building owned or operated by the Board where children meet on a routine or regular basis.
+Tobacco use, including alternative nicotine products and vapor products as defined by KRS 438.305, is prohibited twenty-four (24) hours a day, seven (7) days a week, inside Board-owned buildings or vehicles, on school owned property, and during school-related student trips.

 Accommodation

 Visitors with disabilities shall be accommodated as required by law.
 Individuals requesting accommodation shall contact the District ADA/504 Coordinator for assistance and guidance.
 Accommodations may include, but are not limited to, the following considerations: